 Welcome to the RAUORA study.

-What we don’t know about Tabex and Champix is whether one medicine is better than the other, or whether they are equally good at helping people stop smoking.
-This is why we are undertaking The RAUORA study.
+Tabex and Champix help people quit smoking in the same way – they help reduce the feeling of reward you get from smoking and make the feelings of withdrawal less severe.
+What we don’t know about the two medicines is whether one is better than the other, or whether they are equally good at helping people stop smoking.
+That’s why we’re undertaking RAUORA.

 - Its free – all medicines are supplied at no cost.